 the 3-dimension angular rate vector giving the angular rate of the sensor BRF with respect to the IRF;

-This vector is expressed in the sensor BRF.

 the validity date for both supplied attitude and angular rate.

+The 3-dimension angular rate vector is expressed in the sensor BRF.

 ECSS-E-ST-60-20_0920016

 For aided tracking, data specified in 4.1.6.1a shall be supplied regularly by the spacecraft, at an update rate and accuracy agreed by the customer.